IntelligenceX

 Security and Trust Model

 IntelligenceX is built on a zero-trust design.
-You do not have to trust us - you trust your own environment.
+You do not have to trust an IntelligenceX backend because there is no IntelligenceX backend in the reviewer, IX Chat, CLI, or setup flows.

 Core Principles